-inethous the modelling teening

-Assessment: Coursework 1 (10%)

-Coursework 2 (40%)

-Coursework 3 (40%)

-Class Test 1 - Coursework (5%)

-Class Test 2 - Coursework (5%)

-Resit Assessment: Coursework reassessment instrument (100%)

-Assessment Description: All coursework is to be undertaken INDIVIDUALLY:

-C1 (10%): An 5-page formal report on the bolted joint experiment (experiment 1).
-The report will be marked on the basis of quality of reporting to meet the learning objectives (LO1/LO2).
+Assessment: Coursework 1 (10%) Coursework 2 (40%) Coursework 3 (40%) Class Test 1 - Coursework (5%) Class Test 2 - Coursework (5%) Resit Assessment: Coursework reassessment instrument (100%) Assessment Descript ION: All coursework is to be undertaken INDIVIDUALLY: C1 (10%): An 5-page fo on the basis of quality o ormal report on the bolted joint experiment (experiment 1).
+The report will be marked of reporting to meet the learning objectives (LO1/LO2).
 Feedback given on CANVAS.
-Data sets will be provided/collected experimentally.

-C2 (40%): An 8-page formal report on the flow over an aerofoil (experiment 2) - covering both the experimental & computational modelling.
-The report will be marked on the basis of quality of reporting to meet the learning objectives (LO1/LO2/LO3).
+Data sets will be provid ed/collected experimentally.
+C2 (40%): An 8-page fo ormal report on the flow over an aerofoli (experiment 2) - covering both the experimental & comput alional modelling.
+The report will be marked on the basis of quality of reporting to $\frac{1}{100}$ provided/collected expe arimentally C3 (40%).
+An 8-nage for ormal report on the stress concentration experiment (experiment 3) - covering both the experimental & con putational modelling.
+The report will be marked on the basis of quality of reporting to meet the learning ob jectives (LO1/LO2/LO3).
 Feedback given on CANVAS.
-Data sets will be provided/collected experimentally.

-C3 (40%): An 8-page formal report on the stress concentration experiment (experiment 3) - covering both the experimental & computational modelling.
-The report will be marked on the basis of quality of reporting to meet the learning objectives (LO1/LO2/LO3).
-Feedback given on CANVAS.
-Data sets will be provided/collected experimentally.

-Online Canvas tests (10%) - Two short CANVAS tests on the ANSYS beginner (5%) and ANSYS intermediate (5%) tutorials.

-Moderation approach to main assessment: Second marking as sampling or moderation

-Assessment Feedback: A general pro-forma is completed, covering errors/issues that were identified during the marking process, is produced as formal feedback provided through Canvas.
-Feedback for online tests will come via Canvas once deadline has passed.
+Data sets will be provided/collected expe erimentally.
+Online Canvas tests (1 0%) - Two short CANVAS tests on the ANSYS beginner (5%) and ANSYS intermediate (5%) tutor ials.
+Moderation approach to main assessment: Moderation by sampling of the cohort Assessment Feedbac k: A general pro-forma is completed, covering errors/issues that were identified during the marking proc cess, is produced as formal feedback provided through Canvas.
+Feedback for online tests will come via Can vas once deadline has passed.
 Failure Redemption: Year 3 BEng : BEng students are only permitted to redeem a failure as per University regulations for final year students.
-If you are eligible for a resit examination this will take the form of 100% supplementary coursework (re-submission of final report).

-Year 3 MEng : MEng students are only permitted to redeem a failure as per University regulations for YR3 - YR4 progressing students.
-If you are eligible for a resit examination this will take the form of 100% supplementary coursework (re-submission of final report).

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online.
+If you are eligible for a resit examination this will take the form of 100% supplementary / coursework (re-submission of final report).
+Year 3 MEng : MEng si YR4 progressing stude supplementary coursev udents are only permitted to redeem a failure as per University regulations for YR3 - nts.
+If you are eligible for a resit examination this will take the form of 100% vork (re-submission of final report).
+Additional Notes: De livery of both teaching and assessment will be blended including live and self- directed activities online e.
+Available to visiting and cannot be submitted wi I exchange students.
 Attendance to lab workshops is compulsory.
-Coursework's cannot be submitted without this attendance.
+Coursework's thout this attendance.
 All coursework's are to be undertaken individually.

-The Faculty of Science and Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
+The Faculty of Science coursework and continu and Engineering has a ZERO TOLERANCE penalty policy for late submission of all uous assessment.
 Lecture notes and recordings, lab sheets and guidance notes for this module can be found on Canvas.